seatsurfing/seatsurfing.github.io/blog/2025-04-15-cloud-saas-paid-plan-launched.md

     <li>...and there's more to come!</li>
 </ul>

-Of course, the Open Source Edition will still be the basis of the Paid Plan.
+Of course, the Open Source Edition will still be the basis of the Professional Plan.
 This is why you can expect regular updates, enhancements and new features.

 Moreover, we will continue to provide the Cloud-hosted Free Plan, which will remain cost-free for up to ten users.
 Perfectly suited to give Seatsurfing a try or to provide desk sharing, room reservations and other kinds of "space bookings" to small organizations.